vbhalla/vbhalla.github.io/_posts/2021-07-20-AvoidDSFail.md

 **Core DS Skill Sets**

 Startups without a properly established DS function often consist of a hacker skill set lacking both software engineering fundamentals and product chops leading to a continued accumulation of tech and data debt.
-Product chops and software engineering fundamentals are core requirements for building high-quality, impactful products, which need to be including in a resource/hiring plan.
+Product chops and software engineering fundamentals are core requirements for building high-quality, impactful products, which need to be including in a resource/hiring plan requiring upfront investment.

 <img src="../images/building_ds/DSSkillsets.png" style="width: 500px;" >